 - A time to speak and a time to reschedule: Is the setting the best place to have this conversation?
-Is it one that would best be tabled for another time?
+Is it one that would best be set aside for another time?
 Maybe schedule a coffee chat or a walk to work through perspectives.

-- A time to focus on facts and a time to reflect on emotions: One of the most beneficial strategies you can use during a potentially heated argument is to remember to stay focused on facts during the heat of the argument.
-Reflecting on the discussion, your responses, and even your emotions later may give you great insight on moments to grow, but during the conversation, try to table those heated emotions and focus on facts.
+- A time to focus on facts and a time to reflect on emotions: One of the most beneficial strategies you can use during a potentially volatile argument is to remember to stay focused on facts during the heat of the argument.
+Reflecting on the discussion, your responses, and even your emotions later may give you great insight into moments to grow.
+But, during the conversation, try to table those heated emotions and focus on facts.

 Don’t be afraid of the hard conversations, just know where you stand.
 What are you willing to discuss and see another perspective on, and what is an absolute non-negotiable?
 Have grace with yourself if you blow it.
 But remember to have grace for the other person as well.
 One thing is for certain, when you know your boundaries and respect the other person’s you’ll have a much more productive discussion, possibly be able to save the relationship, and enjoy your family and holiday gatherings so much more!